HackAI-230279/PersonalShoppingAssistant/README.md

 <img src="https://graph.org/file/b26313d73e4d05de84a85.png" style="display: block; margin: 0 auto; width: 110px;" align="right">

 This repository is tailored for the TechFest Hackathon and leverages the uAgent library.
 Explore more about uAgents at [Fetch.ai/uAgents](https://github.com/fetchai/uAgents/)

+## Disclaimer

+This project is not affiliated with Amazon or Flipkart in any way.
+The project is made for educational purposes only.

 ## Copyright and License